 The benefits to athletes of whole food eating are numerous!!
 If you want more they touch on this in one of my favorite podcasts, “The Science of Ultra”, episode 48, “Recovery and the Immune System”, with Oliver Neubauer, PhD.

 If you want more information on how living a holistic, healthy lifestyle can benefit you as an athlete, feel free to contact me!
-As well, check out your options for private coaching and coached group training!
+As well, check out your options for help to run your best!
 Have a great day!